 - Students and readers should exchange emails and phone numbers so that they may reach each other directly if needed.

-- Students should reserve a room in the library for reading sessions and inform the OA of the location and times.
+- Students should reserve a room in the library for reading sessions and inform of our office of the location and times.

 Other Reading Sources

-To accomplish all of the reading required of a college course, the use of other resources beyond a reader is necessary.
-These other methods include volunteer readers of the Lighthouse for the Blind, books on tape, and use of the Reading Edge machine and other screen reading software available in the Hunter College Access Center.
+To accomplish all of the reading required for a college course, the use of other resources beyond a reader is necessary.
+These resource include volunteer readers from the Lighthouse for the Blind, books on tape, use of the Reading Edge machine, and other screen-reading software available in the Hunter College Access & Technology Center.

 Lighthouse for the Blind